OPENDAP/notebooks/README.md

 qtconsole        : not installed traitlets        : 5.7.1
 ```
-So I tried installing each thing, and then checking the version.
+So I tried installing each missing thing, and then re-checking the version.
 Some things,
 like `ipywidgets` installed a bunch of the other missing pieces.
 ```shell
 (opendap) [-bash: ~] conda install ipywidgets